 Learn more about Mammograms.

-Other Types of Testing
+Other Types of Diagnostic Testing

 Other tests and procedures may be used depending on your situation.
 PET Scans (Positron Emission Tomography), for example, are not used to screen for breast cancer due to the limited ability to detect small tumors, they are useful in staging breast cancer.
 This includes evaluation of the lymph nodes and cancer spread to other parts of the body.
 Similarly, CT scans (Computerized Tomography) are not routinely used to evaluate the breasts but may be used to verify if a tumor has spread into the chest wall.
 This knowledge helps to determine the type of recommended surgery.
-Thermagraphy or Thermal Imaging is another type of test that measures the temperature of a patient’s skin, revealing metabolic blood flow, which can be elevated where tumor cells are rapidly dividing.
+Thermography or Thermal Imaging is another type of test that measures the temperature of a patient’s skin, revealing metabolic blood flow, which can be elevated where tumor cells are rapidly dividing.
 Learn more.

 Annual Check ups